Drum, County Monaghan: Character

+Unusually for Ireland, Drum has no Catholic church in the actual village.
+The nearest Catholic church to the village is St. Joseph's Church, Corrinshigo; also known as Corrinshigo Chapel, parts of which were built c.
+1870 and which was significantly altered in the 1960s, and is located less than two miles west of Drum.

 Drum has a Church of Ireland church, one of the oldest Presbyterian congregations on the island of Ireland (although the current Presbyterian church was only built in the c.
 1820s), a Free Presbyterian church and a Gospel Hall.

 The village retains a sense of pre-partition Ulster Scots culture.
-It has a Protestant Hall, which hosts two Orange Lodges and an accordion band, they both host a picnic and march in the village each year.
+It has a Protestant Hall, which hosts two Orange Lodges (under the County Monaghan Grand Orange Lodge) and an accordion band; they both host a picnic and march in the village each year.
 A blue plaque on the wall of the Protestant Hall commemorates John Deyell, who later founded a settlement in Canada.
 There is also a branch of the Royal Black Preceptory, and the Drum Association, a local development association, which shares premises with the Wee Drummers childcare facility.
 There is a Protestant primary school, while the nearest secondary school is in Cootehill, a 15-minutes drive away.
 Drum also participates in the Tidy Towns competition.
 The village shop and the last local public house closed in the 2010s, and the nearest retail facilities are now in Cootehill.

+Demography

+As of the 2022 Census 54 (28.4%) of the 190 residents are Catholic while 131 (68.9%) indicated they belonged to an "Other religion".